 When you have two health insurance plans, something called the coordination of benefits takes place.
 Essentially, your two health policies will work together to cover you.

 When you file a claim, or your medical provider files a claim, the primary insurance plan will get billed first.
 Your secondary health insurance benefits won’t become available or kick in until after your primary benefits do.
 For example, if you stay at the hospital overnight, your primary health insurance will pay out benefits first, and then your secondary health insurance benefits will pay out towards the remaining balance.
 If your primary health insurance plan covers all the costs, then your secondary health insurance plan will not be needed.

 Secondary health insurance can cover pretty much anything.
 They can provide money so that you can cover your dental or vision-related expenses, or provide accident insurance.
 Car crashes are an incredibly common problem that can be covered by secondary medical insurance, as there were 6,296,000 car crashes reported in 2016.

 Accident insurance can also be important if your children play sports, where concussions and other accidents can be very common.
 It can also cover costs associated with chronic or terminal illness, for example, cancer.
 Serious illnesses are terrifying, and they also can cause thousands of dollars in medical bills, which makes everything more terrifying.
 Secondary health insurance plans can soothe some of this anxiety.

-Rules Of Primary And Secondary Health Insurance
+Primary And Secondary Health Insurance Rules